Dynatrace/OneAgent-SDK-for-Java/README.md

 ## Requirements

-* JRE 1.6 or higher
+* An JRE that is both supported with a supported version of OneAgent and at least JRE 1.6-compatible.
 * Dynatrace OneAgent (for required versions, see table below)
 * The OneAgent SDK is not supported on serverless code modules, including those for AWS Lambda.
   Consider using [OpenTelemetry](https://www.dynatrace.com/support/help/shortlink/opentel-lambda)